|

 BS-5500 Power Amplifier (middle photos), a true "dual mono"

-design, complete with 2 power switches.
-This was basically the
+design, complete with 2 power switches!
+The BS-5500 was basically the

-had switchable turnover frequencies for the Bass and Treble
+2. It also had switchable turnover frequencies for the Bass and

-control and a Hi/Lo phono impedance setting on the rear panel.
+Treble control and a Hi/Lo phono impedance setting on the rear

 Attempting to add to the